tian102/tianpretorius.github.io/content/projects/posts/eggsplorer-platform/index.md

 ### The Stack

-Built with technologies I already knew—no time to learn frameworks when Easter's three weeks away:
+Built with technologies I already knew—no time to learn frameworks when Easter's three days away:

 - **PHP 8**: Server-side logic and session management
 - **MySQL**: Database with proper relational structure